gearglow/ReptiliaWithATwist/The List - Notes.md

 - > Lily is a little terrifying.
 As in, she's tiny and *eldritch.*  -- Cat

 - "Look!
 Up in the sky!"
+Lee Jordan yelled.
 "It's a bird!"
+Shouted Parvati.
 "It's a plane!"
-Colin Creevey yelled.
+Colin Creevey shouted.
 "It's Beauxbatons!"
+Nell cried.
+Elysia and Hermione looked at each other, hummed the first few bars of the _Superman_ theme, and cracked up.

 - Dealing with Dragons: Hermione & Luna help Elysia carve out a full-sensory illusion runic schema, remote-triggered by an aetheric rune, which puts on a show and distracts the dragon.
 Meanwhile, Elysia uses {a tunneling spell | fumation | lightning leap} to circle under the arena, pop out next to the golden egg, snag it, and escape.
 She dispels the illusion at the exit, takes a bow, and saunters off.